yadavj795/spark-twitter-realtime-analyzer/README.md

 Pre-Requisites:

-1. We have add twitter API keys in the bootstrap file and add that bootstrap file in your cluster configuration.
+1. We need to add twitter API keys in the bootstrap file and then add that updated bootstrap file in cluster configuration.

 	consumer_key=""